 Prominent cheekbones are one of the key features of an attractive face.
 Cheek augmentation can help restore the well-formed cheekbones you used to have when you were young, or if you have never had well-defined cheekbones, cheek implants may give your face the desired contour of higher cheekbones.
 Cheek implants are made in various shapes and sizes, depending on the area to be augmented.
-They are typically made out of permanent solid materials that have been used successfully for years.
+They are typically made out of synthetic solid materials that have been used successfully for years.

-Cheek implant by Sam Naficy, MD
+Cheek implant by Sam Naficy, MD. * Individual results may vary.

 The cheek implants are typically inserted through hidden incisions inside the mouth, between the upper lip and the gums.
 The implant of the proper size and shape is then inserted through these incisions into a pocket created over the bone.
 After proper healing, the implants typically feel as if they are part of your own cheekbone.